OpenStackOnRaPi/ostackinstall/README.md

  <img src=images/device-list-linksys.png width='62%' />
 </p>

-Before you begin, make sure your TP-Link switch is set to the manufacturer's settings.
+Make sure your TP-Link switch is set to the manufacturer's settings.
 One can press a button in a small hole on the rear panel of the switch for a couple of seconds.
 It is important that there are no VLANs set in the `VLAN->802.1Q VLAN Configuration` tab, i.e., after logging to TP-Link the following is correct (otherwise all existing VLANs should be deleted):

 <p align="center">
    <img src=images/tplink-factory.png width='60%' />